borilla/timeout-monitor/README.md

 ## Introduction

 `timeout-monitor` is a tool to help detect uncleared timers in your code.
-It is particularly useful when running tests where, apart from using memory and slowing tests down, it is possible that uncleared timers could interfere with later tests
+It is particularly useful when running tests where uncleared timers can prevent garbage collection, slow tests down, interfere with later tests and even prevent the node test process from completing

 ## Installation